Summer Spanish Institute

 The reception and official welcome, as well as the start of classes will be on July 6.
 A representative of the University will meet participants at the residence hall and accompany them to the University venue home of the Spanish Summer Institute.

 - To update the knowledge of Spanish teachers from a linguistic, cultural and methodological point of view.

 - To provide teachers with useful teaching resources and materials for their classes.

 - To offer teachers the chance to get to know current Spanish culture at first hand, both in and outside the classroom.

 - To contribute to the linguistic training of Spanish teachers, with a special emphasis on the natural use of Spanish in daily life.

 Aimed at teachers wishing to explore state-of-the-art teaching resources in order to update their materials, and guidelines for their integration in the classroom: new technologies and social networks, cinema, literature, audiovisuals, etc.

 - Multicultural Spain

 An approach to the knowledge of the Spanish regional variety, characterized by its cross-cultural nature, and also of its society by means of dynamic activities in and out of the classroom.

-- Aspects of Spanish Language and its Teaching
+- Pedagogical approaches to Spanish Language Teaching

 An in-depth approach to the knowledge and use of the Spanish language through practical principles and exercises, and the analysis of their teaching according to different methodologies.
 Special emphasis will be made on grammar aspects problematic for native speakers of English.